allydunham/aa_subtypes/docs/subtype_descriptions.md

 ### D2

 Generally tolerates some polarity as well as negative charge.
+Often surface accessible

 Examples:

 * HSP90 - 79 is near the ATP binding pocket
+* amiE - Many positions, generally near a polar residue.
+E.g. 167 faces a glutamine and 239 is near a glutamine and arginine
+* CALM1 - 94 is near a serine, mostly surface accessible
+* TEM1 - three surface accessible positions
+* TPMT - two surface accessible positions

 ### D3